Skip to content

 8. Culatello di Zibello

-Culatello di Zibello is an exclusive delicacy from Parma, made from the best part of the pork leg.
+Culatello di Zibello is an exclusive delicacy from Parma, made from the best part of the pork shank.
 This salume has an intense flavor and a delicate, almost buttery texture.
-Try it with freshly baked focaccia and a drop of olive oil – a simple but elegant taste experience.
+Try it with freshly baked focaccia and a drizzle of olive oil – a simple yet elegant taste experience.

 9. 'Nduja

-From southern Italy, specifically Calabria, comes 'Nduja, a spicy, spreadable sausage made from pork and chilli.
-It is perfect for spreading on bread or adding a kick to pasta sauces.
-I love using 'Nduja in a tomato sauce for pasta – it gives the sauce a deep and spicy flavor that makes any pasta dish unforgettable.
+From southern Italy, specifically Calabria, comes 'Nduja, a spicy, spreadable sausage made from pork and chili.
+It's perfect for spreading on bread or adding a kick to pasta sauces.
+I love using 'Nduja in a tomato sauce for pasta – it gives the sauce a deep, spicy flavor that makes any pasta dish unforgettable.

 10. Capocollo di Martina Franca